Home > Analyses > Consumer Defensive > The Coca-Cola Company

 CategoryDescriptionProbabilityImpact

-Debt LevelsElevated debt-to-equity ratio (1.41) raises refinancing riskMediumHigh
+Debt LeverageHigh debt-to-equity ratio (1.41) increases financial riskModerateHigh

 Should You Buy The Coca-Cola Company?

-The Coca-Cola Company appears to be a robust value creator with a durable moat supported by rising ROIC well above WACC.
-Despite a manageable leverage profile flagged by weak debt ratios, its overall B+ rating suggests a very favorable long-term financial health.
+The Coca-Cola Company appears to be a robust value creator with a durable competitive moat supported by growing ROIC well above WACC.
+Despite a challenging leverage profile, the overall rating suggests a very favorable investment case tempered by certain valuation weaknesses.

 Strength & Efficiency Pillars